sidohaakma/analysis-tools/data-generator/README.md

 - [git](https://git-scm.com/downloads)

 ### Installation
 The installation of the different packages is more or less the same over different platforms.
-We still have documentation for [Mac](#Mac-installation) and [Windows](#Windows-installation)
+We still have documentation for [Mac](#Mac-installation) and [Windows](#Windows-installation).

+PLease use node version =< v10.x

 #### Mac - installation